kanors-emr/Veda-documentation/docs/source/pages/introduction.rst

 Versions
 --------
 There are three different versions of Veda2.0:
-    * Basic
+    * Academic
     * Standard
     * Advanced

-The basic version works on a single core, but is still much faster than VEDA_FE/BE.
+The academic version works on a single core, but is still much faster than VEDA_FE/BE.
 Standard version uses multiple cores for certain operations, like processing FI_T and DINS tags, and writing DD files.
 In smaller models (academic use), the difference would be imperceptible.
 Advanced version has two additional features - Collaboration, and Reports.